- you have chosen to work and study in Lincolnshire Partnership NHS Foundation Trust (LPFT), or

 We run a vibrant and high quality post-graduate education programme on Thursday mornings.
 This is held virtually to encourage participation.
 We bring together local expertise and clinical excellence as well as experts from further afield to provide a rich educational experience for psychiatry trainees and consultants alike.

-We are very proud of our dedicated team of specialty tutors and educational and clinical supervisors who support undergraduate learning and our postgraduate doctors.
+We are very proud of our dedicated team of speciality tutors and educational and clinical supervisors who support undergraduate learning and our postgraduate doctors.
 The Director of Medical Education and Medical Education Co-ordinator provide support and strategic direction for medical education within LPFT.

 The programme brings together expertise from local educators and experience from experts in their field from across the country.
 We also provide supportive opportunities for trainees to present cases and journals.
 The programme includes:

 Allowing wide-ranging discussion from the diverse view-points held across the Trust.
 We encourage and have a culture of accepting a wide range of viewpoints and critical thinking.

 This gives an opportunity for trainees to bring and critically appraise an academic paper and to generate discussion within the medical body about the paper as well as supporting the dissemination of important evidence.